Coordinated through Professional Testing (PTI).

 Scheduling for a computer-based exam

-First-time test takers must create a Pearson VUE web account.
+To schedule online, first-time test takers must create a Pearson VUE web account.
 Please note that account activation may require up to 24 hours.
-When creating your account and scheduling your exam, you will need your NBHHC candidate ID number from the “authorization to test email” sent to you upon completion of the application process.
+When creating your account and scheduling your exam, you will need your AACVPR candidate ID number from the Authorization-to-Test email sent to you upon completion of the application process.

 After you schedule your test, Pearson VUE will send a confirmation letter listing your test date, your testing time, the address and phone number of the test center, and directions to the test center.